AlanLuu/lox-go/doc/crypto.md

 Any method that fails will throw a runtime error with a message describing the error.

 The following methods are defined in the built-in `crypto` class:
+- `crypto.aescbc(integer/buffer/string)`, which returns an AES-CBC object based on the specified argument
+    - An integer can be specified, which returns an AES-CBC object with a randomly generated key of the specified bit size, where the argument can either be `128`, `192`, or `256`
+        - If the integer argument is not one of those numbers, a runtime error is thrown
+    - A buffer can be specified, which returns an AES-CBC object with its key being the contents of the specified buffer
+        - If the length of the specified buffer is not 16, 24, or 32, a runtime error is thrown
+    - A base64 string can be specified, which returns an AES-CBC object with its key being the decoded bytes of the string
+        - If the length of the decoded bytes is not 16, 24, or 32, a runtime error is thrown
+- `crypto.aescbchex(hexStr)`, which returns an AES-CBC object with its key being the decoded bytes of the specified hexadecimal string
 - `crypto.aescfb(integer/buffer/string)`, which returns an AES-CFB object based on the specified argument
     - An integer can be specified, which returns an AES-CFB object with a randomly generated key of the specified bit size, where the argument can either be `128`, `192`, or `256`
         - If the integer argument is not one of those numbers, a runtime error is thrown